-Each problem set will have one problem which is "no collaboration" (NC).
-Like the Soc500 final you can use any resources with the exception of other human beings to help with these problems.
+Some problem sets will have "no collaboration" (NC) problems.
+Like in Soc400/500 you can use any resources with the exception of other human beings to help with these problems.
 The preceptors will however be willing to offer some assistance with the problem in office hours.
 It is okay if the NC problems aren't perfect- we understand that limiting collaboration will make this harder for some students, but it will also increase learning.